 let's tell the story.

-During college I spent summers at Paul Newman’s Hole in the Wall Gang Camp- another heavenly place for kids battling similar challenges that I had faced- many inspiring people and artists worked there.
+I spent college summers at Paul Newman’s Hole in the Wall Gang Camp- another heavenly place for kids battling similar challenges that I had faced.
+So many inspiring people and artists work there.
 One day I watched a true storyteller by the campfire.
 I felt the story as it grew bigger than all of us.
 I was moved.
 It was then I knew I would learn this craft.